On This Page

 If he’s in your lap and starts up, put him on the floor and stand up.

-If your Pomeranian is biting frequently then you must analyze your behavior and that of the rest of the family as it means humans are causing the problem and so changes need to be made in your behavior.
+If a Pomeranian who is biting frequently then you must analyze your behavior and that of the rest of the family as it means humans are causing the problem and so changes need to be made in your behavior.

 If you persist in allowing him to bite/mouth you through your behavior, it also may mean that he’s not ready for the lessons so avoid triggering him until he’s more mature and can be taught.